Ï㽶ÊÓƵ

 TBI vs. Concussion

-Moderate to severe (TBIs) are caused by a serious accident or act of violence.
+Moderate to severe traumatic brain injuries (TBIs) are caused by a serious accident or act of violence.
 In almost all cases, TBIs require emergency medical assistance.
 Concussions are mild TBIs that typically cause temporary symptoms.
 Both require immediate medical attention.

 Buckle Up for Safety